Investing outside Australia

 Why investors look overseas

-The Australian economy is the thirteenth largest in the world
+Exchange (ASX), is the sixteenth largest in the world by market

 Investing outside Australia can provide the benefits of: